Sanjero20/advent-of-code/README.md

-# Advent of Code
+# Advent of Code 2024

-Just me trying to casually participate on this yearly December challenges.

-To check out my solutions for each year.
-Please check the `branches` they are separated by year.
+me dont know how to use Golang (yet)